project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/165-lauren-tucker-co-founder-of-kiss-the-ground-helps-the-next-generation-of-regenerative-businesses-to-thrive.md

 ---
-title: 165 Lauren Tucker, co-founder of Kiss the Ground helps the next generation of regenerative businesses to thrive
+title: 165 Lauren Tucker Co Founder Of Kiss The Ground Helps The Next Generation Of Regenerative Businesses To Thrive
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-04-19)